wick3dr0se/arch-linux-installation-guide/README.md

 ----

 ### _Swap Space_
-In order to create a [swap](https://wiki.archlinux.org/title/Partitioning_tools#Swap) consider creating either a [swap partition](https://wiki.archlinux.org/title/Swap#Swap_partition) or a [swapfile](https://wiki.archlinux.org/title/Swap#Swap_file) now. to share the [swap space](https://wiki.archlinux.org/title/Swap_file#Swap_space) system-wide with other operating systems or enable hibernation; create a linux swap partition. in comparison, a swapfile can change size on-the-fly and is more easily removed, which may be more desirable for a modestly-sized ssd
+in order to create a [swap](https://wiki.archlinux.org/title/Partitioning_tools#Swap) consider creating either a [swap partition](https://wiki.archlinux.org/title/Swap#Swap_partition) or a [swapfile](https://wiki.archlinux.org/title/Swap#Swap_file) now. to share the [swap space](https://wiki.archlinux.org/title/Swap_file#Swap_space) system-wide with other operating systems or enable hibernation; create a linux swap partition. in comparison, a swapfile can change size on-the-fly and is more easily removed, which may be more desirable for a modestly-sized ssd

 ----